alexeykuz-sys/MyRecipe-MS3/README.md

 2. As a visitor easy to register and login/out
 3. As a visitor I want to see recipes on my frontpage
 4. As a visitor i want an easy to add,edit and delete recipes.
-5. As a vis

 **- Returning Visitor Goals:**

-1. Returning Visitor I would like to find more languages available and more difficulty levels.
+1. Returning Visitor I would like to be able to add ingredients to
 2. Returning Visitor I would like to find social community links.

 **- Frequent Visitor Goals:**  1.
 Frequent Visitor i would like to see more challenges and alternative way of learning languages 2.
 Frequent Visitor I would like to see better way to interact with the game.
 3. Frequent Visitor I would like to see competing board and possibility to compete with other players and friends.